Top10VPN is editorially independent. Buying a VPN through our links supports our work.

 Some of Surfshark’s advanced settings.

-7-day Free Trial via Mobile & Desktop
+7-Day Free Trial via Mobile & Desktop

-This means that you can use Surfshark on all your devices for up to 37 days for free.
+In practice, this means that you can use Surfshark for up to -30 days for free.

 Despite a large selection of advanced security settings, all the apps are nicely designed with a clutter-free home screen and good navigation.